sxyazi/go-collection/README.md

   </details>

-- Shuffle: Randomly shuffles the elements in a slice
+- `Shuffle` randomly shuffles the elements in a slice

   <details>
   <summary>Examples</summary>